VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 application shows how the MVC controller submits the query to the repository to discover the unique **OrderId** value.
-This **Find** action passes the **OrderId** value to a **Display** action that displays the order information to the registrant.
+This **Find** action passes the **OrderId** value to a **Display** action that displays the order information to the Registrant.

 ```Cs
 [HttpPost]